Imperfect Competition in Markets for Short-Circuit Current Services: Case Studies

 The SCC distribution without explicit constraints is illustrated in Fig.~\ref{fig:buses_low_SCC}, confirming minimum SCC in buses \{26, 29, 30\} to be below the acceptable threshold.
 In this market setting, only units on buses \{2, 3\} are always committed to supply energy due to their low marginal costs, providing SCC meanwhile.
 It is worth noting that the SCC of bus 1 is beyond $\textrm{I}_{b_{\textrm{lim}}}$, though its local IBR can only provide up to 1 p.u. of SCC.
 That is because the bus is electrically close to online SGs, therefore benefiting from a safe level of SCC directly as a by-product of the energy market.
 However, the SCC on buses \{26, 29, 30\} may be insufficient within the day as they are at the edge of the system, being away from the typically committed thermal units (surrounding SGs are not always dispatched due to their high marginal costs).

-The marginal SCC prices payable to different units for critical buses \{26, 29, 30\} are depicted in Fig.~\ref{fig:AS_offer_prices}, in which the prices for bus 30 are in fact the same for several units (blue line in right plot) due to their very similar SCC contribution to this bus.
-For the case of bus 26 (left plot), only SGs in bus 27 would capture prices for SCC provision, whereas other SGs are not chosen to provide this service.
-This is due to the fact that 2$g$-$b$27 are closer to bus 26, providing a level of SCC which is already sufficient to secure that bus, while other units provide a lower volume, resulting in those SCC contributions being less cost-effective.
-This explains that the elimination of those excess contributions do not incur higher costs.
+The marginal SCC prices payable to different units for critical buses \{26, 29, 30\} are depicted in Fig.~\ref{fig:AS_offer_prices}, in which the prices for bus 30 are in fact the same for several units (blue line in the lower plot) due to their very similar SCC contribution to this bus.
+For the case of bus 26 (upper plot), only SGs in bus 27 would capture prices for SCC provision, whereas other SGs are not chosen to provide this service.
+This is due to the fact that 2$g$-$b$27 are closer to bus 26, providing a higher level of SCC which is already sufficient to secure that bus (as seen in Table~\ref{table:SCC_contributions_to_buses}), while other units provide a lower volume, resulting in those SCC contributions being less cost-effective.
+This explains that the elimination of those excess contributions does not incur higher costs.
 Vice versa, without SCC provision from $g_1$-$b$27 or $g_2$-$b$27, another local unit or more distant units with limited SCC contribution would have to be committed for meeting the security requirement, rendering higher costs which lead to these marginal SCC prices for units in bus 27.

-For bus 30 (right plot), more than half of SGs participate in this service market capturing a certain price, which is generally lower than that for the case of bus 26 since most units provide low SCC due to long electrical distances, implying that the service from any of them can be replaced by any other.
+For bus 30 (lower plot), more than half of SGs participate in this service market capturing a certain price, which is generally lower than that for the case of bus 26 since most units provide low SCC due to long electrical distances, implying that the service from any of them can be replaced by any other.
 The marginal service price for bus 29 is zero, meaning that it shows sufficient SCC once other buses are secured, so no extra units would be required.

 In summary, from this perfectly competitive market case it can be observed that only units $g_1$-$b$27 and $g_2$-$b$27 provide SCC to bus 26 at non-zero prices, while the market of bus 30 has multiple units at different electrical locations providing the service.
 Consequently, given the test system and operation data adopted, thermal units that do not offer SCC services to critical buses are naturally not profitable in the SCC market.
 The revenue term `$\lambda_{b,t}^{\textrm{SCC}}\textrm{k}_{bg}u_{g,t}$' is thus eliminated from their objective function in following studies.